Fourth winners of Clarions William Sutton Prize revealed

 The aim is to use the £20,000 prize fund to contribute towards the development of an illustrated document and website, forming a toolkit that sets out the approach to engage landowners, local authorities, politicians, and future residents.
 It will also help fund initial design work on a modular housing system, comprising a building system and engagement model.

-The winning concept will also be trialled on one of Clarion’s upcoming development sites, with the Mole Architects team also benefiting from expert support and guidance to turn their idea into reality.
+The winning concept will also be trialed on one of Clarion’s upcoming development sites, with the Mole Architects team also benefiting from expert support and guidance to turn their idea into reality.

 Highly commended was a proposal by Optimised Environments Ltd (OPEN) for a practical toolkit outlining different ways social landlords can provide access to growing spaces and improve connections to the natural environment in order to help improve residents’ health and wellbeing.
 The £5,000 prize money will help expand and refine the existing outline toolkit before it can be piloted on a scheme.